alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-07-27-correctness-aqidah-is-fundamental.md

 category: [fatwas,manhaj]
 locale: en
 lang: en
-excerpt: Faith is not faith except if the aqidah (creed) is correct.
+summary: Faith is not faith except if the aqidah (creed) is correct.
 And if the aqidah is not correct, then there is no iman, and (there is) no deen (religion).
 translated_by: Masjid Uthaymeen
 muftis:
   shaykh: